WPVD-TV

-WSBE-TV (channel 36) is a PBS member television station licensed to Providence, Rhode Island, United States, serving the entire state as well as Southeastern Massachusetts.
-The station is owned by Ocean State Media, a non-profit organization, which also operates a similarly-named radio network based out of WPVD and WNPN.
-WSBE-TV's studios are located on Park Lane in Providence, and its transmitter is located on Pine Street in Rehoboth, Massachusetts.
+WPVD-TV (channel 36) is a PBS member television station in Providence, Rhode Island, United States, serving the entire state as well as Southeastern Massachusetts.
+It is the television outlet of Ocean State Media, Rhode Island's community-owned public broadcaster, which also owns WPVD-FM (103.7).
+The stations share studios on Park Lane in Providence; WPVD-TV's transmitter is located on Pine Street in Rehoboth, Massachusetts.